 Building Allyship Series

-Each event creates a safe space for critical dialogue where both experienced and potential allies can bridge gaps, learn from each other, and create understanding without fear of judgement.
-Each part of the series is organized in partnership with OISE and an organization represented on the Graduate and Professional Student Diversity Council.
+Each event seeks to create a safe space for critical dialogue where we can bridge gaps in knowledge, learn from each other, and create understanding without fear of judgement.

 This session will provide us with an opportunity to understand the experiences of LGBTQ+ community members as they navigate academic spaces that often do not validate their identities and what they bring to the table.
 We will discuss what it means to be an ally to members of this community and how to build more inclusive cultures in our labs, classrooms, departments, and more.